 Decreased urinary stream

-You will be given medication (anesthesia) to keep you from feeling pain during the procedure.
+You will be given medicine (anesthesia) to keep you from feeling pain during the procedure.
 It may be given into your spine (epidural).
 This is not meant to put you to sleep, but it will numb the area where the surgery is being done.
 In some cases, general anesthesia is used.
 This is to keep you sleeping throughout the surgery.
-The anesthesia provider (anesthesiologist or nurse anesthetist) will talk to you about the pain medication that is best for you.
+The anesthesia provider (anesthesiologist or nurse anesthetist) will talk to you about the pain medicine that is best for you.

 The surgeon inserts a cystoscope (a thin, telescope-like device) into your urethra.
 This device lets him or her see the blocked part of the urethra.